openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 ## Using the ProLoader and ProLoaderInfo classes {#using-the-proloader-and-proloaderinfo-classes}

-Flash Player 9 and later, Adobe AIR 1.0 and later, and requires Flash Professional CS5.5
+OpenFL 9 and later, Adobe AIR 1.0 and later, and requires Flash Professional CS5.5

 To help with remote shared library (RSL) preloading, Flash Professional CS5.5 introduces the fl.display.ProLoader and fl.display.ProLoaderInfo classes.
 These classes mirror the flash.display.Loader and flash.display.LoaderInfo classes but provide a more consistent loading experience.

-In particular, ProLoader helps you load SWF files that use the Text Layout Framework (TLF) with RSL preloading.
-At runtime, SWF files that preload other SWF files or SWZ files, such as TLF, require an internal-only SWF wrapper file.
+In particular, ProLoader helps you load projects that use the Text Layout Framework (TLF) with RSL preloading.
+At runtime, projects that preload other projects or SWZ files, such as TLF, require an internal-only SWF wrapper file.
 The extra layer of complexity imposed by the SWF wrapper file can result in unwanted behavior.
-ProLoader solves this complexity to load these files as though they were ordinary SWF files.
-The solution used by the ProLoader class is transparent to the user and requires no special handling in ActionScript.
+ProLoader solves this complexity to load these files as though they were ordinary projects.
+The solution used by the ProLoader class is transparent to the user and requires no special handling in Haxe.
 In addition, ProLoader loads ordinary SWF content correctly.

 In Flash Professional CS5.5 and later, you can safely replace all usages of the Loader class with the ProLoader class.
-Then, export your application to Flash Player 10.2 or higher so that ProLoader can access the required ActionScript functionality.
-You can also use ProLoader while targeting earlier versions of Flash Player that support ActionScript 3.0\.
-However, you get full advantage of ProLoader features only with Flash Player 10.2 or higher.
+Then, export your application to OpenFL 10.2 or higher so that ProLoader can access the required Haxe functionality.
+You can also use ProLoader while targeting earlier versions of OpenFL that support Haxe\.
+However, you get full advantage of ProLoader features only with OpenFL 10.2 or higher.
 Always use ProLoader when you use TLF in Flash Professional CS5.5 or later.
 ProLoader is not needed in environments other than Flash Professional.

-**_Important:_ **_For SWF files published in Flash Professional CS5.5 and later, you can always use the fl.display.ProLoader and fl.display.ProLoaderInfo classes instead of flash.display.Loader and flash.display.LoaderInfo._
+**_Important:_ **_For projects published in Flash Professional CS5.5 and later, you can always use the fl.display.ProLoader and fl.display.ProLoaderInfo classes instead of flash.display.Loader and flash.display.LoaderInfo._

 Issues addressed by the ProLoader class

 The ProLoader class addresses issues that the legacy Loader class was not designed to handle.
 These issues stem from RSL preloading of TLF libraries.
-Specifically, they apply to SWF files that use a Loader object to load other SWF files.
+Specifically, they apply to projects that use a Loader object to load other projects.
 Addressed issues include the following:

-*   **Scripting between the loading file and the loaded file does not behave as expected.** The ProLoader class automatically sets the loading SWF file as the parent of the loaded SWF file.
-Thus, communications from the loading SWF file go directly to the loaded SWF file.
+*   **Scripting between the loading file and the loaded file does not behave as expected.** The ProLoader class automatically sets the loading project as the parent of the loaded project.
+Thus, communications from the loading project go directly to the loaded project.
 *   **The SWF application must actively manage the loading process.** Doing so requires implementation of extra events, such as added, removed, addedToStage, and removedFromStage.
-If your application targets Flash Player
+If your application targets OpenFL

 10.2 or later, ProLoader removes the need for this extra work.